dobromirmontauk/open-leadership-management-cookbook/README.md

 	1. Training meal.
 How do you up-level your team's ability to hire?
 	1. Training feast.
 How do you up-level your org/company's ability to hire?
 1. Patent recipes?
+1. Add automatic checks to this github repo.
+    1. Spelling.
+    1. Broken links.
+    1. Reformatting MD pages.
+    1. Creating slideshows PDFs for certain recipes.
         1. Explore turning these into slides! https://marp.app/
+    1. PII (names, internal documents, etc) removal.